TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-ebooks-selfhelp-vppsync.md

 	cloudEnvironments="public"
 />

-# My eBook is not showing up in the Intune portal
+# My e-book is not showing up in the Intune portal.

 ## **Recommended steps**